Cheduba Island: History

 Cheduba Island was a stop on the coastal trade route from Bengal by which Indian civilization migrated to Myanmar.

 Historical records show that an earthquake of a magnitude of 8.5 to 9.0 hit off the western coast of Myanmar in April 1762, and reports speculated that a tsunami could kill more than one million people in Myanmar and Bangladesh.
 In 1881, a 7.9 magnitude earthquake in the Bay of Bengal caused "broad massive flames of fire" to be emitted on the island.
 In the 1780s, after the Burmese conquest of the area, Cheduba became a province of Arakan.
 Cheduba was captured in 1824 by the British, whose possession of it was confirmed in 1826 by the Treaty of Yandabo concluded with the Burmese.
+An earthquake in 1858 caused an island nearby to disappear.
 The island, along with many other islands in the area, was evacuated and occupied by the Japanese during World War II.
-An earthquake in 1858 caused an island nearby to disappear.